CJD A Prion Disease

 “Infectious prions are detectable in skin samples of patients with sporadic Creutzfeldt-Jakob disease,” Zou said.
 “The prion-induced diseases are significant because they are infectious diseases that can be transmitted interspecies and intraspecies.
 Prions generated in the brain are detectable in skin tissue far earlier than the prion-caused brain damage.”

-Prion infectivity is highly concentrated in CJD patient brain tissue, but it’s also in all bodily fluids and tissue.
+Prion infectivity is highly concentrated in brain tissue, but it’s also in all bodily fluids and tissue.
 Inter-personal CJD transmission has occurred after patients were exposed to surgical tools previously contaminated by CJD brain tissues.
 It’s happening due to many other pathways.
+Caregivers are at extreme risk.

 Unfortunately, Prusiner’s science is being ignored and we all are facing a public health disaster because of the negligence and reckless disregard for public health.
 Misinformed caregivers, family members, healthcare workers and others are caught in the crossfire of a deadly form of protein.